Our resources have been written by teachers, for teachers and are designed to teach children's mental health through the curriculum.

 A note from the author

 "The Finding Your Way school programme has been written specifically to help children understand their feelings and behaviour, and what they can do to become more emotionally resilient.
 Following years of working in schools, my inspiration for this series came directly from the creative therapy techniques I use in my sessions, and are based on my first-hand experiences of working with children.
-The books are written from the child's perspective and encourage us all to take a more creative and playful approach, especially when dealing with life's more serious problems in order to help reduce their anger, fear and sadness."
+The books are written from the child's perspective and encourage us all to take a more creative and playful approach, especially when dealing with life's more serious problems in order to help understand their anger, disgust, fear, surprise, happiness and sadness."

 Kay Brophy, Psychologist and Family Practitioner, member of the British Psychological Society (BPS) and The Association for Family Therapy (AFT)